cjmrlsdio/Recipe-Sharing-Platform-/RecipeSharingPGI.md

 # Project General Information

-Group Name: GROUP NAME
+Group Name: Recipe Sharing Platform
-Project Title: SYSTEM NAME
+Project Title: Chef Savvy

 ## A. Problem Statement:
 A lot of cafeteria owners struggle to find budget-friendly, so they demand a helpful tool to keep their menus interesting and affordable.
 There is a gap for a platform that supports cafeteria owners, small-scale cooks, aspiring chefs, and budget-conscious cooks with user-friendly platform, easy accessible, high-quality recipes tailored to the local tastes.